Holocaust Handbooks & Documentaries

 Jürgen Graf and Carlo Mattogno have subjected this view of Stutthof to critical examination based on Polish literature and documents located in Russian, Polish, and Dutch archives, paying particular attention to mass transports to and from Stutthof in 1944.
 This research led the authors to very definite conclusions as to the function of the camp, differing dramatically from those expressed in the standard literature: Not only do Graf and Mattogno prove that the Stutthof camp did not serve as a ‘makeshift’ extermination camp—the room claimed to have been used as a homicidal gas chamber was never anything else but a delousing chamber.
 This book also sheds some light on the question of what happened to prisoners who were sent to Auschwitz but were never registered in that camp: after quite an ordeal, some of them ended up in Stutthof.

-The present volume is a milestone of research, which no historian with any claim to seriousness can afford to ignore.
+The present volume, now in its third edition, is a milestone of research which no historian with any claim to seriousness can afford to ignore.

 For prices please see retail outlets.

 If an Amazon store gives an error message for a book published by Castle Hill Publishers, this usually means that the book is banned in this country, and Amazon is forced to withhold it from the public.

 Bookfinder: These links get you a list of places where you can buy the book.
 Books published by Castle Hill Publishers should be available anywhere books are sold.
 Search online stores using the ISBN number, or ask your local bookstore to order it for you.